jrnl-org/jrnl/README.md

 the last five entries containing both `@pineapple` __and__ `@lubricant`.
 You can change which symbols you'd like to use for tagging in the configuration.

-> __Note:__ `jrnl @pinkie @WorldDomination` will switch to viewing mode because although now command line arguments are given, all the input strings look like tags - _jrnl_ will assume you want to filter by tag.
+> __Note:__ `jrnl @pinkie @WorldDomination` will switch to viewing mode because although _no_ command line arguments are given, all the input strings look like tags - _jrnl_ will assume you want to filter by tag.

+### Composing:

+Composing mode is entered by either starting `jrnl` without any arguments -- which will prompt you to write an entry or launch your editor -- or by just writing an entry on the prompt, such as

+    jrnl today at 3am: I just met Steve Buscemi in a bar!
+He looked funny.

 ### Smart timestamps: